EU member states

 - Supplementary documentation, if any, or any other information which in your opinion might be of importance to the assessment of your qualifications.

 - Power of attorney, if another person, including employment agencies etc., handles your application.

 Certificate of non-registration

 If you are not yet registered within your profession and thus unable to submit a certificate of good standing you must instead submit a certificate of non-registration to the Danish Patient Safety Authority.

 If you send original documents, you also need to enclose an ordinary copy of each document.
 The set of copies must be identical with the original documents and be in black and white.
 The copies must be in A4 format and without paper clips, folders, etc. We may ask you to present the original documents.
 Original documents will be returned to you by registered post to the address you have stated in the application form.
 Please let us know if you change your address.

-If your documents are not in English, you may enclose translations into Danish or English of the enclosed documentation.
+If your documents are not in Danish, Swedish, Norwegian or English, you may enclose translations into Danish, Swedish, Norwegian or English of the enclosed documentation.
 You can also wait until we have processed your application and assessed which documents need to be translated.
 You should, however, expect an extended assessment time if you do not enclose translated documents.

 The translation must be made by one of the following: